 1. Internal Communication Provides a Sense of Purpose

 We want to feel appreciated, listened to, and part of the team.
 This is especially true for millennials and members of Gen Z, who rely heavily on feedback and face-to-face interaction.
 Having grown up as digital natives in the age of social media, they're used to a constant flow of comments, sharing, and feedback.

 To provide this affirming employee experience, it's both effective and motivating to regularly share information about a team or a company's achievements.
 Reaching goals together increases the feeling of teamwork and progress.

-From a business value perspective, 73% of employees who say they work at a "purpose-driven" company are engaged.
-This is compared to just 23% of those who say they don't.
+From a business value perspective, 77% of employees who say they work at a company whose purpose is activated and aligned with them personally are engaged.

 Employees should never learn about important company news from an external source.
-The best way to control the corporate narrative is to make internal news available all the time—not just during times of crisis.
+The best way to control the corporate narrative is to make internal news available all the time — and not just during times of crisis.

 Regardless of the platform (we're big fans of utilizing smartphones), two main ingredients are necessary for ensuring that information is reaching all employees:

 - Interactive and reliable channels accessible to every employee.
 This enables companies to remain in control of the messages they send, instead of leaving information susceptible to individual interpretations.

 3. IC Empowers Middle Management

-Most companies cascade information from the top down through their hierarchies.
+Most companies still cascade information from the top down through their hierarchies.
 However, this trickle of information often results in delays, limited feedback, and a complete dependence upon the individual communication efforts of each person in the chain.